noyou217/CTF-Writeups/TrollCat2021/Crypto.md

 #### Solution

-The cipher needs a key, and the key is race
+The cipher needs a key, and the key is race<br/>
 Using the Vigenere cipher yields the result “your flag is HELLOwORLD”

 > Flag: Trollcat{HELLOwORLD}